PoRa-dayo/NotITG-Enchantment-Noteskin-Workshop/README.md

 *You can change your default settings for NotITG (including default noteskin) by going to the NotITG game folder, and open and edit Data/GamePrefs.ini.*

 # Installation (Outfox)
 - Install the noteskin by copying the "enchantment-3d" and "enchantment-custom-3d" folders inside the "Enchantment - BASE"/"Outfox" folder, and inside your Project Outfox game folder, paste them in "Appearance"/"NoteSkins"/"dance".
-These contain the base default variants of the Enchantment noteskin.
+These contain the base default variant of the Enchantment noteskin.

 https://github.com/user-attachments/assets/3743d718-f175-4010-94d9-1499cbf34e23